-It is sometimes possible to get all or part of an advance fee refunded from a lawyer.
-But if the attorney performed any work on your file—even if you didn’t end up going through with a bankruptcy—your fee goes toward paying for that work… and you may not get much, if anything, back.
+Getting all or part of an advance fee refunded from a lawyer is sometimes possible.
+But if the attorney performed any work on your file, even if you didn’t end up going through with a bankruptcy, your fee goes toward paying for that work — and you may not get much, if anything, back.

 When you should get your money back

 There are several scenarios in which you can expect to get your money back and would be justified in requesting your fees be refunded to you.

 If your attorney failed to file

 You should get a refund if you paid your attorney an upfront fee for the service of preparing your file for Chapter 13 bankruptcy (or as an advance against hours worked) and the attorney didn’t perform that service or put in any time on your file.

 This could happen because you decided not to proceed with bankruptcy and told the attorney to stop before any work was done.
 It could also happen if the attorney was unable to start work on your file due to personal injury, death, disappearance, suspension or disbarment.

 If your attorney does less work than you paid for

 You might get a partial refund if the attorney started work on your petition but didn’t work the full number of hours you paid for in advance.
 Keep in mind, though, that even seemingly small tasks like making copies, couriering documents and answering emails or phone calls are included in your attorney’s bill.